ngandrass/moodle-data-archiving-concept/README.md

-# moodle-data-archiving-concept
+# Moodle Data Archiving Concept

-Meta repository containing conceptual drafts for generic archiving of exam data from the Moodle LMS
+Meta repository containing conceptual drafts for generic archiving of exam data from the Moodle LMS.

+This collection of documents describes an extensive concept for archiving data from various Moodle activities for long-term storage independent of Moodle.
+This includes an analysis of the archivable data within Moodle, respective requirements engineering, and a technical specification for the aspired archiving solution.

 The full table of contents is available online within the [concept document](https://ngandrass.github.io/moodle-data-archiving-concept/).